sesha-2k3/text-ql/README.md

 ## Overview

-text-ql converts natural language questions into SQL queries.
+text-ql is a web app that converts natural language questions into SQL queries.
 It uses a pipeline of specialized agents:

 1. **PlannerAgent** - Analyzes questions, identifies missing schema info, generates clarifying questions
 2. **SqlWriterAgent** - Generates SQL from natural language using the analyzed context